 Retailers or resellers buy these white label products and sell them to their customers.

-For a clearer picture of this sourcing merry-go-round, check out our post on the difference between white label and private label products.
+For a clearer picture of this, check out our post on the difference between white label and private label products.

 White label products can be a useful tool to test the waters in other areas of the market.
-You might be developing your own line of work boots made from sustainable cactus leather, and see an opportunity to add a work apron to your product offering.
+You might be developing your own line of work boots made from sustainable materials, and see an opportunity to add a work apron to your product offering.

-Before you invest in developing one from scratch, you might use a white-label solution to test the waters with your customer base (assuming someone out there is producing a work apron from cactus leather - which there probably isn’t, but you get the point).
+Before you invest in developing one from scratch, you might use a white-label solution to test the waters with your customer base.
 If your customers like the product, this could provide you with very useful market research.
-You can then start developing your own, custom, 2.0 version of the apron.
+You can then start developing your own custom 2.0 version.

-White label sourcing allows you to identify a particular trend in your niche and jump on it, quick.
+White label sourcing allows you to identify a particular trend in your niche and jump on it quickly.
 Let’s say you’re in the fitness industry selling affordable gym equipment.
-Vibrating foam rollers start selling like ice-cream in the Sahara and you want a piece of that action.
-White labeling allows you to jump on that trend, order your own vibrating foam roller, slap your brand on it, and start selling.
+Vibrating foam rollers start flying off the shelves and you want a piece of that action.
+White labelling allows you to jump on that trend, order your own foam roller, brand it up, and start selling.

-White labeling is the realm of generic consumer goods.
-A generic, or ‘like’ product usually closely resembles a product sold by a well-established brand (or brands) in the market.
+White labelling is the realm of generic consumer goods.
+A generic, or ‘like’ product usually closely resembles a product sold by a well-established brand.
 As such, white-label sourcing allows you to leverage the familiarity of these well-established brands.
 Let’s look at Olympic weight plates as an example.

 Reverse Sourcing is a revolution in China sourcing.

-It’s the fastest way to connect with suppliers and manufacturers you KNOW can deliver, and it couldn’t be more simple.
+It’s the fastest way to connect with suppliers and manufacturers you KNOW can deliver.
 You find a product you want to source, and we’ll tell you who makes it.

 Reverse Sourcing is the data-driven method of finding out who supplies who, and who makes what.
 It’s a revolution in sourcing that will save you time and money.

-We say hogwash!
-While there is truth to this thinking, there are plenty of examples of eCommerce entrepreneurs breaking into existing markets with nothing more than a White label product.
-You might need to get creative with your marketing strategy, but that’s what entrepreneurs do best (and the big players often don’t).
-So don’t let this con slow you down!
+That said, there are plenty of examples of eCommerce entrepreneurs breaking into existing markets with nothing more than a white label product.
+You might need to get creative with your marketing strategy, but that’s what entrepreneurs do best.

-Perhaps the most obvious con when dealing with White labeling is that competition is often very high.
+Perhaps the most obvious con when dealing with white labelling is that competition is often very high.
 White-label products are by their nature generic, and consumers have plenty of options.
 If you’ve found the perfect protein shaker to white label, it’s likely that some of your competitors have too.

-In some cases you may be able to make slight changes to a white label product to differentiate it from other products in the market, but this will almost always cost you.
-Once the costs for modifications start piling up you start creeping towards a private label situation, which by the way you can learn a little more about here
+In some cases you may be able to make slight changes to a white label product to differentiate it from others in the market, but this will almost always cost you.
+Once the costs for modifications start piling up you start creeping towards a private label situation — which you can learn more about here.

-So the competition might be high, that shouldn’t necessarily stop you.
-If you’re a small business dipping your toes into the world of white labeling, you just need to kill it with your branding and marketing, and the consumer facing side of your operation.
+Competition doesn’t have to stop you.
+If you’re a small business dipping your toes into white labelling, focus on nailing your branding and the customer-facing side of your operation.

 “It takes 20 years to build a reputation and five minutes to ruin it.”